lukasnalezenec/SparkInternals/markdown/english/4-shuffleDetails.md

 > In fact bucket is a general concept in Spark that represents the location of the partitioned output of a `ShuffleMapTask`.
 Here for simplicity a bucket is referred to an in-memory buffer.

-`ShuffleMapTask` employs the pipelining techinque to compute the result records of the final RDD.
+`ShuffleMapTask` employs the pipelining technique to compute the result records of the final RDD.
 Each record is sent to the bucket of its corresponding partition, which is determined by `partitioner.partition(record.getKey())`.
 The content of these buckets is written continuously to local disk files called `ShuffleBlockFile`, or `FileSegment` for short.
 Reducers will fetch their `FileSegment` in shuffle read phase.

 An implementation like this is very simple, but has some issues: